From the moment I bought my iPad pro, I fell in love with it.

 The Whole Process

+This is how it works.
+I have a shared album (on Google Cloud) where I upload all the pics I take from my camera, iPhone, or iPad.
 Then, I use CropSize to resize and crop them to the exact width and height that I need.

 Unless you need high-quality video editing, you should be fine working with video as a blogger on an iPad Pro.

 You have free awesome tools like iMovie available to you, and you can use the iPad to record, edit, and upload your videos to Youtube or Vimeo.

 If you are serious about your blog, you certainly need some extra tools to take care of tasks such as managing your newsletter or your social media presence.